muhammetselimfe/remind-me/README.md

 # RemindME!

 ## About
-ReminME! is a simple reminder project designed to help users keep track of tasks, events, or any other important information they need to remember.
+RemindME! is a simple reminder project designed to help users keep track of tasks, events, or any other important information they need to remember.
 Users can add, delete, and update reminders as needed.

 ## Technologies Used
 - Node.js (runtime environment)